Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Introduction

-FV in the Higgs sector has attracted significant attention over the years (see, for instance,~\cite{Bjorken:1977vt,McWilliams:1980kj,Shanker:1981mj,Barr:1990vd,Babu:1999me,Diaz-Cruz:1999sns,Han:2000jz,Blanke:2008zb,Casagrande:2008hr,Giudice:2008uua,Aguilar-Saavedra:2009ygx,Albrecht:2009xr,Buras:2009ka,Agashe:2009di,Goudelis:2011un,Arhrib:2012mg,McKeen:2012av,Azatov:2009na,Blankenburg:2012ex,Kanemura:2005hr,Davidson:2010xv,Harnik:2012pb,Abu-Ajamieh:2022nmt,Abu-Ajamieh:2023qvh}).
+FV in the Higgs sector has attracted significant attention over the years (see for instance,~\cite{Bjorken:1977vt,McWilliams:1980kj,Shanker:1981mj,Barr:1990vd,Babu:1999me,Diaz-Cruz:1999sns,Han:2000jz,Blanke:2008zb,Casagrande:2008hr,Giudice:2008uua,Aguilar-Saavedra:2009ygx,Albrecht:2009xr,Buras:2009ka,Agashe:2009di,Goudelis:2011un,Arhrib:2012mg,McKeen:2012av,Azatov:2009na,Blankenburg:2012ex,Kanemura:2005hr,Davidson:2010xv,Harnik:2012pb,Abu-Ajamieh:2022nmt,Abu-Ajamieh:2023qvh,Abu-Ajamieh:2025jsz}).
 As pointed out in~\cite{DAmbrosio:2002vsn}, it is well known that in the SM, there exists an approximate $U(1)^{5}$ symmetry of light quarks, which is broken by the Yukawa couplings.
 Thus, UV interactions with the Higgs need not necessarily preserve flavor.
 However, the fact that FV at $\Lambda\sim$ a few TeV is experimentally excluded led the authors to propose the Minimal Flavor Violation (MFV) framework, in which all flavor- and CP-violating interactions are linked to known Yukawa interactions.

-On the other hand, less attention has been given to studying FV in the $Z$ sector~\cite{Brignole:2004ah,Davidson:2012wn,Goto:2015iha,Kamenik:2023hvi,Jueid:2023fgo} or the $Z'$ sector~\cite{Chivukula:2002ry,Erler:2009jh,Aranda:2010cy,Murakami:2001cs,Altmannshofer:2016brv}.
+On the other hand, less attention has been given to studying FV in the $Z$ sector~\cite{Brignole:2004ah,Davidson:2012wn,Goto:2015iha,Kamenik:2023hvi,Jueid:2023fgo} (see also~\cite{Calibbi:2021pyh} where they provide a comprehensive study of FV in the $Z$ sector based on the SMEFT) or the $Z'$ sector~\cite{Chivukula:2002ry,Erler:2009jh,Aranda:2010cy,Murakami:2001cs,Altmannshofer:2016brv}.
 In this work, we aim to update the bounds on FV $Z$ interactions with charged leptons and establish novel constraints that, to the best of our knowledge, have not been previously calculated.
-We review the bounds arising from direct searches at the LHC for $Z\to\ell_{i}\ell_{j}$ decays, FV loop corrections to the flavor-conserving $Z\to\ell_{i}\ell_{i}$ decays, LEP searches, electroweak precision observables (EWPO), lepton number-changing decays such as $\ell_{i}\to3\ell_{j}$, $\ell_{i}\to\ell_{j}\gamma$ decays, muon conversion in nuclei, and muonium-antimuonium oscillation.
-Additionally, we derive novel bounds from processes such as $\ell_{i}\to\ell_{j}+\text{inv.}$ decays, meson decays and from $\tau$ decays to $\mu(e)$ + mesons.
+We review the bounds arising from direct searches at the LHC for $Z\to\ell_{i}\ell_{j}$ decays, FV loop corrections to the flavor-conserving $Z\to\ell_{i}\ell_{i}$ decays, LEP searches, electroweak precision observables (EWPO), lepton flavor-violating decays such as $\ell_{i}\to3\ell_{j}$, $\ell_{i}\to\ell_{j}\gamma$ decays, muon conversion in nuclei, and muonium-antimuonium oscillation.
+Additionally, we derive novel bounds from processes such as meson decays, the muon lifetime, the Michel parameters, and from $\tau$ decays to $\mu(e)$ + mesons.